TERRITORY TOURISM VOUCHER PROMOTION

 - If, for any reason, the booking of Tourism Product on which the Voucher was applied, or any part of that booking, is cancelled or changed by the Entrant, Tourism NT will not be liable to the Entrant or any other person claiming through the Entrant to reimburse or refund any value of the Voucher.

-- If the Tourism Product provider cancels a booking made by the Entrant and no suitable alternative date is available, the Entrant may have so much of the value of the Voucher applied to that Tourism Product revalidated by the Visitor Information Centre and the Entrant may apply that value to an alternative Tourism Product.
+- If the Tourism Product provider cancels a booking made by the Entrant and no suitable alternative date is available, the Entrant may have the value of the Voucher applied transferred by the Visitor Information Centre to an alternative Tourism Product (and adjusted if required to ensure the Voucher does not equate to more than 50% of the booking total).

 - Tourism NT will be the final determinate in relation to the validity or re-validation of an Entrant’s Voucher.